Pamela Snow: Career and impact

-Her research has impacted speech-language pathology, education, and justice ranging from how children and adolescents are interviewed as witnesses, suspects, and victims though to treatment and management of rehabilitation after traumatic brain injury.
+Her research has impacted speech-language pathology, education, and justice ranging from how children and adolescents are interviewed as witnesses, suspects, and victims through to treatment and management of rehabilitation after traumatic brain injury.
 She also translates language and literacy instruction and support research for a general audience, particularly parents, teachers, clinicians, and policy-makers via her blog, The Snow Report.
 She frequently speaks on how reading is taught in Australian schools and has been a vocal critic of the Arrowsmith Program.